 "For most hair types, I would recommend a smooth blowout before using the flat iron to help minimize the amount of time you're using the flat iron on your hair," says Fitzsimons.

 Flat Iron in Fine Sections

 As Marjan explained to Byrdie's editorial director, Faith Xue, (while demoing the process IRL) taking ultra-fine sections (versus large chunks) and straightening them with a flat iron is the absolute key for nailing the glass hair look.
 For the record, all of GHD's heat tools are fabulous, and it's the brand Marjan personally swears by.

 If you have super damaged hair from previous heat styling or chemical processes, Fitzsimons recommends avoiding this trend and focusing on nourishing your hair back to health first, (which will help it appear naturally shinier in the long-run).

 To get a bit more specific with your technique, Marjan says to make sure to brush the hair on top of the iron, and then pull it down.
 Or, for an even smoother finish near the roots (and to flatten the hair at the top of the head), flip the brush.
 For the smoothest of smooth results, we (and virtually every hair guru and celebrity we talk to) swear by Mason Pearson's luxe Popular Mixture Hair Brush ($240).
 Yes, it's an investment but rest assured a worthy one.

 Finish With the Right Products

-"Finish the look with an anti-frizz hairspray to ensure the style is locked all day long and use a few spritzes of a shine spray," advises Fitzsimons, who recommends this mist oil from NatureLab.
-Tokyo.
-Instead of spraying directly on the hair, spray your hairbrush with the hairspray, then brush through the ends for even distribution.
+"Finish the look with an anti-frizz hairspray to ensure the style is locked all day long and use a few spritzes of a shine spray," advises Fitzsimons.
+You can spray directly on your hair, or spray your hairbrush with the hairspray and then brush through the ends for even distribution.